Fourier algebras of parabolic subgroups: Introduction

 It follows from Baggett's work \cite{MR735532} that if $G$ is a locally compact, second countable group which is also connected, unimodular and has a completely reducible regular representation, then $G$ is compact (see \cite[Theorem~3]{MR2459312}).
-In particular, Question~\ref{q1} has a negative answer for locally compact second countable connected unimodular groups which are non-compact.
+In particular, Question~\ref{q1} has a negative answer for locally compact, second countable, connected, unimodular groups which are non-compact.
 This gives an abundance of examples of groups where Question~\ref{q1} has a negative answer.
-An example given in \cite{MR0420149} of a unimodular group satisfying \eqref{eq:q1} shows that the assumption about connectedness cannot be removed from the previous statement, and of course the assumption about unimodularity cannot be removed as the $ax +b$ group shows.
+An example given in \cite{MR0486289} and \cite{MR0420149} (independently) of a unimodular group satisfying \eqref{eq:q1} shows that the assumption about connectedness cannot be removed from the previous statement, and of course the assumption about unimodularity cannot be removed as the $ax +b$ group shows.

-It should be apparent from the above that there are plenty of examples of groups for which Question~\ref{q1} has a negative answer.
+It should be apparent from the above that there are plenty of examples of groups for which Question~\ref{q1} has a negative answer and so far only very few examples with an affirmative answer.
 In this paper we provide new examples of groups answering Question~\ref{q1} in the affirmative.
 Our main source of examples is formed by the minimal parabolic subgroups in connected simple Lie groups of real rank one.
-But first we give a more straightforward example which is a subgroup of $\SL_3(\R)$.
-The method of proof in this example can be seen as an easy version of what follows after.
+But first we give a more straightforward example which is a subgroup of $\SL_3(\R)$ resembling the $ax+b$ group.
 We prove the following.